FilipAgatic/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-2) Filling in all of the missing values in the dataset with the mean for that 5-minute interval.
+2) Filling in all of the missing values in the dataset with the mean for that 5-minute interval: the mean (across days) value for each time interval was selected to replace the NA values.
 3) Input into a new equivalent dataset dataI.

 ```r